john-itcsolutions/cheirrs/README.md

 Development is easiest in Docker as opposed to Kubernetes.

-Nevertheless, if you wish to go on to build a full set of nodes enabled on Kubernetes, we use lxd, juju, as follows.
+Nevertheless, if you wish to go on to build a full set of nodes enabled on Kubernetes, we use lxd, juju and microk8s as follows.

 On host terminal, preferably in a directory within the 2nd HDD if available, to save working files in case of a crash: